-Boris Rubarth works as a product manager in the area of Software Logistics and is responsible for the Software Update Manager (SUM) and the Software Logistics Toolset (SL Toolset).
+Boris Rubarth works as a product manager in the area of Software Logistics and is responsible for the Software Update Manager (SUM).

-Boris has written countless blogs and training courses on SAP topics and is the author of several books.
+Boris has written numerous blogs and training courses on SAP topics and is the author of several books.